PIMS Summer School on The Economics and Mathematics of Systemic Risk and the Financial Networks

 If you are an international participant and require a visa to attend this summer school, you can find relevant information here.

 The summer school precedes a workshop of the same title.
 More information can be found here.
-Please note that the workshop is an invitation-only event.
-Accepted summer school attendees are encouraged to register (all costs of the workshop are self funded).
+Accepted summer school attendees are encouraged to register.

 Please help PIMS to improve the quality of its events and plan for the future by filling out this quick and painless survey.